-Risk management, including Environmental, Social and Governance (ESG) risk management is core to BlackRock Australia's investment approach.
-As a predominately index investor with a fiduciary and long- term mindset, we - through our BlackRock Investment Stewardship (BIS) team - advocate for sound corporate governance and business practices that support long-term value creation and assess a range of factors that can affect the sustainable financial performance of companies in which we invest on behalf of clients.
+Risk management, including Environmental, Social and Governance (ESG) related matters is core to BlackRock Australia's investment approach.
+As a predominately index investor with a fiduciary and long- term mindset, we - through our BlackRock Investment Stewardship (BIS) team - advocate for sound corporate governance and business practices that support longterm value creation and assess a range of factors that can affect the sustainable financial performance of companies in which we invest on behalf of clients.